Olga Rapay-Markish: Career

-Rapay-Markish began working as a sculptor at the Kiev Experimental Ceramic Art Factory (Київський експериментальний кераміко-художній завод) (KEKHZ).
+Rapay-Markish began working as a sculptor at the Kyiv Experimental Ceramic Art Factory (Київський експериментальний кераміко-художній завод) (KEKHZ).
 Her work was known for its feminine qualities, which represented images of famous artists and porcelain figurines of women in the Ukrainian national costumes.
 Replications of her sculptures were then made at the Polonne ceramic factory and the Korosten porcelain factory.
 She was a gifted painter and, during this period, decorated porcelain dishes, plates, and platters.
 Some of her most renowned pieces from this period are figurines of famous opera singers Bela Rudenko and Larisa Arhipіvna Rudenko, circus performer Oleg Popov, mime Marcel Marceau, and actor Charlie Chaplin.
 During her time there she collaborated with her colleague, the ceramicist Oksana Zhnikrup.
 Rapay-Markish worked at the factory for eleven years, and left in 1967 because working in the factory, she had no rights to her own work.

 When she left KEKHZ in 1967, Rapay-Markish held her first solo exhibition of her porcelain works.
 She continued to work with ceramics, but on individual pieces which were not replicated.
 Her favorite themes were clowns and harlequin figurines.
 She also became involved in architectural projects, designing and decorating both interiors and façades with massive ceramic works.
-These large projects are her most well-known works and, because of their visibility in the center of Kiev, she is one of the most recognizable Ukrainian ceramicists.
-She completed more than ten of these large-scale projects in Kiev.
+These large projects are her most well-known works and, because of their visibility in the center of Kyiv, she is one of the most recognizable Ukrainian ceramicists.
+She completed more than ten of these large-scale projects in Kyiv.
 One, which is still standing, is at the National Creative Collectives House, built in the 1970s.
 Over 300 sqm of handmade porcelain tiles decorate the building with bright depictions like children's drawings of animals, birds, flowers, and trees.
 Another building, since destroyed, was the Bratislava Hotel's two dining rooms.
 One, entitled "Slavic", featured ten female figures of different Slavic nations including Belarus, Russia, Ukraine, and others.
-The other dining room was called "Kiev" and was decorated with statues of Kyi, Shchek and Khoryv, legendary founders of Kiev.
+The other dining room was called "Kyiv" and was decorated with statues of Kyi, Shchek and Khoryv, legendary founders of Kyiv.

 After her 70th birthday at her apartment at 30 Kikvidze Street, Rapay-Markish immigrated to Israel.
 She continued working on sculpture, but preferred not to exhibit, though her work was featured in a 2004 anniversary exhibition of artists from KEKHZ and a 2007 exhibit of ceramicists, which was hosted by the National Art Museum of Ukraine.
 She died on 1 February 2012 in Israel.
-She is buried in Petakh Tikva, Syrkin Str., cemetery Zgula.
+She is buried in Petah Tikva, Syrkin Str., cemetery Zgula.